Dženan Zajmović

-Dženan Zajmović (born 11 November 1994) is a Belgian / Bosnian professional footballer who plays as a forward for the Persian Gulf Pro League side Zob Ahan F.C.
+Dženan Zajmović (born 11 November 1994) is a Belgian / Bosnian professional footballer who plays as a forward for the Uzbek Super League club Sogdiana.

 Career

-After spells in Croatia and with Bosnian powerhouse Željezničar, Zajmović moved abroad again in September 2020, when he signed with Romanian top tier side Poli Iași.
+After spells in Croatia and with Bosnian powerhouse Željezničar, Zajmović moved abroad again in September 2020, when he signed with Romanian top-tier side Poli Iași.
 On 2 June 2021, Bosnian Premier League club Velež Mostar announced Zajmović's arrival to the club.
 He left Velež in January 2023.